Violets: St. Valentine’s Ink

 We humans spent much of our history eating wild greens; this level of nutrition was the norm.
 Over time, agricultural practices have reduced the amount of nutrition we obtain from fruits and vegetables.
 Conventional farmers and seed companies breed plants for easy shipping and packaging, "mild" agreeable flavor (read: watered down), and other economic interests-- not dense nutritional value.
 Produce is harvested prematurely and shipped thousands of miles, drastically losing vitamin content on the ride.
 Overworked, conventionally fertilized soil is degraded in nutritional content and healthy bacteria and fungi, affecting availability and absorption of crops' nutrients.

 It has dawned on me that what we call superfoods are just foods with a more historically "normal" nutritional content.
-Superfoods are real food.
 Kale is a "superfood" because brassicas haven't been bred too far from their wild counterparts.

-Of course, we should feel good about eating fresh produce from whatever source is available to us (particularly if it's home- or locally/sustainably grown).
-But if we can add violets and other edible greens from an unsprayed lawn to our salads or soups, we will have greatly enhanced the nutritional value of that meal.
+Of course, we should feel good about eating fresh produce from whatever sources are available—particularly if it's home- or locally/sustainably grown.
+But when we add violets and other edible wild greens to our dishes, we greatly enhance the nutritional value of that meal.

 Image: Freshly harvested violet leaves and flowers rest on a paper bag.